How to use Semolina in a web API

 app = FastAPI(lifespan=lifespan)

-The pool is registered once at startup.
-Every endpoint that calls .execute() reuses connections from this pool.
-See How to set up connection pools for production for pool sizing guidance.
+The engine is registered once at startup.
+Every endpoint that calls .execute() reuses connections from its pool.
+See How to connect an engine to your warehouse for pool sizing guidance.

 Build a query endpoint